alejandroerickson/bibdesk-bibtex-markdown/README.md

   * **Titles are in bold**
   * Titles are hyperlinked if a link exists (and the link address is not displayed anywhere)

+Note that the white space in the templates is important.
+If newlines are added in certain places, then unwanted spaces might be added when certain fields are empty.

+File -> New Template is very useful for discovering how to write templates.

 ### Issues ###